kanidm/kanidm/designs/kanidm-trust.rst

  a whitelist.
 * Fractional Replication - similar to the GC in AD, replicate in a subset of your data, but then ask for redirects or other information.
-This is used with 389 and RO servers where you may only replicate a subset of accounts to branch offices or a seperate backend.
+This is used with 389 and RO servers where you may only replicate a subset of accounts to branch offices or a separate backend.

 Each of these has pros and cons, good bad, and different models.
 They each achieve different things.
 For example, the Kerberos style trust creates silos where the accounts credential material is stored (in the home